 Friday 5 November 2021

-During COP 26, we are holding two special online seminars for all signatories, to discuss how we can promote the Green Pledge, what the challenges are and how as mediators we can support each other as we try to reduce our carbon emissions and help the planet to survive climate change.
-These will be held for two hours each starting at 7am and 7pm UK time, with guest keynote speakers including William Ury, of Getting to Yes fame, and Lim Tat, the well known international mediator based in Singapore.
+During COP 26, we held two special online seminars for signatories to the Green Pledge, to discuss how we can promote the Pledge, what the challenges are and how as mediators we can support each other as we try to reduce our carbon emissions and help the planet to survive climate change.
+Inspirational guest keynote speakers were William Ury, of Getting to Yes fame, and Tat Lim, the well known international mediator based in Singapore, together with Kai-Uwe Karl of GE Renewables.
+View the video recording of the keynote contributions here.

 6 October 2021